getbraincloud/examples-unity/Marketplace/README.md

 #### Google Play Console

 - Ensure that you have billing enabled for your developer account
-- Give the service account you have set up under the Google CLoud Console **API access** to your developer account
+- Give the service account you have set up under the Google Cloud Console **API access** to your developer account
 - Under **Users and permissions**, add the same service account app as a user and give it permissions to your app and enable the following permissions:
     - View app information (read-only)
     - View financial data